andreas-thor/CRExplorer/website/docs/run_download.md

 where ``myscript.crs`` should be replaced by the user's script filename.

-The current version includes the following improvements over the previous version:
+The current release includes the following improvements over the previous release:

 * **CPIMP**: Two new indicators based on cited references counts are provided (CPIMP-IN and CPIMP-EX), which can be used to assess the importance of cited publications under a peak.